 Welcome to Boston College Physics.
 As a department, we are a community of over 150, including faculty, administrative staff, postdocs, visiting scientists, and graduate and undergraduate students.
 Devoted to our teaching, service and research missions, all of our 19 faculty teach lecture courses and actively involve students in their research.
 Our research program is “decidedly noncomprehensive”, with intentional foci on fundamental and applied condensed matter and nanoscale physics.
 Our campus home is Higgins Hall, at the heart of the BC Chestnut Hill campus at the western edge of Boston, and fully renovated in 2002 with state-of-the-art teaching and research laboratories.

 As an undergraduate physics major, you will be both academically challenged and intellectually nurtured, with small class sizes starting freshman year (the ratio of undergraduate majors to faculty is ~3:1).
 Our undergraduate labs are first-rate and innovative.
 We have an active Society of Physics Students chapter that is encouraged to be creatively engaged in scientific and fun activities.
-It is department policy to offer a “100% guarantee” of a research opportunity to every physics major who seeks one, and we are willing to go to great lengths to honor this commitment.
-These are paid positions, and are available every semester and every summer for those that seek them.
+It is department policy to offer a “100% guarantee” of a research opportunity to every physics major who seeks one, providing they meet with eligibility requirements.
+We are willing to go to great lengths to honor this commitment.
+These are paid positions, and are available each semester and every summer for those that seek them.
+Please visit the Morrissey College of Arts and Sciences for additional information regarding the Undergraduate Research Fellowship Program.

 Our graduate program is internationally competitive within the condensed matter and materials physics communities, with emphases on: correlated electronic and magnetic systems that include topological insulators, all manner of superconductivity, and (anti)ferromagnetism; light-matter interactions including metamaterials, plasmonics, photovoltaics and nanophotonics; advanced thermal and thermoelectric materials and energy-converting properties; and integrated science endeavors in bio/chemical sensors e.g. for multiplex detection of disease biomarkers.
 We accept about 10 new graduate students per year from around the world, and our graduates go on to highly successful postdocs and academic, national laboratory and industrial careers.
 In addition to our own labs, our faculty and their research groups are frequent users of national facilities such as the National High Magnetic Field Laboratory, Brookhaven National Laboratory, Argonne National Laboratory, Lawrence Berkeley National Laboratory, Los Alamos National Laboratory, and others.